 Email Marketing India – Way Ahead

-In the absence of any regulation, the email marketing in India requires self-regulation to prevent spamming.
+In the absence of any regulation, email marketing in India requires self-regulation to prevent spamming.
 As marketers, the onus is on us to transform the way we look at data and email marketing.

 “An email without clarity is like an annoying mime: Just say what you want or get out the way!” – Jordie Van Rijn